Joint Call for Workshop Proposals: ACL/EMNLP-IJCNLP/NAACL 2019

 NAACL HLT 2019: The 17th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies will be held in Minneapolis, Minnesota, USA, June 2–June 7, 2019 with workshops to be held on June 6–7, 2019.

-EMNLP-IJCNLP 2019 (the Conference on Empirical Methods in Natural Language Processing & International Joint Conference on Natural Language Processing 2019) will be held later in 2019 (after the other two conferences).
-Exact details on dates and venue for EMNLP-IJCNLP workshops will be announced later.
+EMNLP-IJCNLP 2019 (the Conference on Empirical Methods in Natural Language Processing & International Joint Conference on Natural Language Processing 2019) will be held in will be held in Asia World Expo, Hong Kong, November 3–November 7, 2019 with workshops to be held on November 3–November 4, 2019.

 Proposals should be submitted as PDF documents.
 Note that submissions should essentially be ready to be turned into a Call for Workshop Papers within one week of notification (see Timelines below).
 The proposals should contain: